tungli/F5170-python/5_Interactions/README.md

 print(kr_MB,kr_beam)
 ```
-This is a [script](https://github.com/tungli/F5170-python/blob/master/5_Interactions/interpol_rates.py) you can use for the exercise.
-In involves importing some packages, getting the data from a file, interpolating and integrating some functions.
+The scipt involves importing some packages, getting the data from a file, interpolating and integrating some functions.

 The interpolation takes place in this line:
 ```python